TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

 This is The Money Pit Home Improvement Show.
 Coming up next time on the program, natural wood adds beauty to any home.
 We’re talking about wood siding, wood trim.
 It’s gorgeous.
 But it’s also an invitation for bugs and rot.
 Another option is synthetic siding.
 It’s available now.
 It looks just like wood but it does not have the headaches.
 We’ll have tips on the latest technology in synthetic siding and trim, on the next edition of The Money Pit.

 LESLIE: And I’m Leslie Segrete.

 TOM: Remember, you can do it yourself …

 LESLIE: But you don’t have to do it alone.

 END HOUR 2 TEXT

-(Copyright 2019 Squeaky Door Creation, Inc. No section of this record or audio document may be are described in any format without the express written permission of Squeaky Door Product, Inc.)
+(Copyright 2018 Squeaky Door Productions, Inc. No portion of this transcript or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc.)